THE DEFINITIVE

 2. Ask your audience for qualitative feedback

-You have the quantitative data, but now you need the insights and understandings behind the behavioral data.
+You have the quantitative data, but now you need the insights and understanding behind the behavioral data.
 You want to know why some visitors are leaving as opposed to converting.
 For that, you’ll want to go right to the source.

 • What about this page or offer appealed to you?